Matyasch/snap/README.md

 Please consult `python3 main.py -h` for parameters.
 A demo is provided in `demo.ipynb`.
 The SNAP algorithm is implemented in [`algorithms/snap.py`](algorithms/snap.py).

 ## Requirements
+To reporoduce the results of the paper, all dependencies described below have to be installed.
+To use only SNAP, you can copy the self-contained code in [`algorithms/snap.py`](algorithms/snap.py) and install only the dependencies listed in there.

 Python dependencies can be installed with `pip3 install -r requirements.txt`

 R dependencies can be installed as follows